Cavuno

 • User engagement metrics declining

-Don't wait for traffic to disappear—refresh proactively.
+Do not wait for traffic to disappear.
+Refresh proactively.

 The compounding effect